Chart Color Schemes

 Educational outcomes in North Toowoomba - Harlaxton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-In North Toowoomba - Harlaxton, 21.3% of residents aged 15 years and over hold university degrees, compared to the Australian average of 30.4%.
-Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 36.9% of residents holding such qualifications, including advanced diplomas (9.6%) and certificates (27.3%).
-Educational participation is high, with 32.4% of residents currently enrolled in formal education, comprising 10.7% in secondary, 9.8% in primary, and 4.7% in tertiary education.
+In North Toowoomba's Harlaxton area, as of 2016 data, 21.3% of residents aged 15+ held university degrees, compared to Australia's 30.4%.
+This indicates potential for educational development.
+Bachelor degrees were the most common (15.0%), followed by postgraduate qualifications (3.9%) and graduate diplomas (2.4%).
+Vocational credentials were prominent, with 36.9% of residents aged 15+ holding such qualifications, including advanced diplomas (9.6%) and certificates (27.3%).

 Frequently Asked Questions - Education